edinburgh-napier/set09121/lectures/lecture7.md

     - Licence agreements.
     - Copyright considerations.
     - Engine/library terms and conditions.
-- Typically, Intellectual Property Rights (IPR) will be with the publisher, not the studio.
+- Typically, Intellectual Property (IP) will be with the publisher, not the studio.
-- Game engines typically require statements of use, are expensive, and may require a per unit sale cost.
+- Game engines typically require statements of use, are expensive, and may require a per unit sale cost (for big games).
 - Legal & IP agreements with your Team/Contractors also needs to be considered.

 ---